fbiego/openai-random-poem/README.md

 ### today's poem

-Programming, a world of its own,
+Programming, the way to make a machine,
-Where logic and design can be shown,
-To make a machine do as you please,
-You must learn the secrets of the keys.
+A way to get things done with ease.

+You can create something quite sublime,
+With the help of a programming language.

+It's a way to control the flow of time,
+And bring your ideas to life.

-Using algorithms to create a task,
+It's a way to create a new design,
-The code must be written to outlast,
-From Java to Python, no language is left,
-Creating a program to conquer and heft.

-Debugging errors and making it right,
-Testing the output to make sure it's tight,
+And turn a game into something sublime.

+Programming is a way to make a machine,
+And bring your dreams to reality.

+It's a way to create something grand,
+And put your mind to the test.

-Programming is the way to go,
+Programming is a way to make a machine,
-It's a world of its own, you'll know.
+A way to get things done with ease.